 The Book of Comic Prayer: Using Art and Humor to Transform Youth Ministry by Heather J. Annis - Consider this Lenten exercise from her book about making a Lenten comic and asking..."If you were a superhero, what power would you give up for Lent?
 Plus other GREAT questions.

 Free Family Lenten devotional by Pastor Ariel Williams.

 GenOn Ministries is here to help you in a variety of ways.
 We have Holy Week, Eastertide, and Spring resources for your church families to use at home.
-What is a family?
-Parents with children, couples, singles, older adults.
-Our resources are for any kind of family to gather around a table for a meal, Bible study, activity and prayer time with Sunday LIFT at Home.
+Resources are downloadable a.

 Some options for Holy Week, Eastertide, Spring: